SMSP: A Plug-and-Play Strategy of Multi-Scale Perception for MLLMs to Perceive Visual Illusions: Mitigation Method

 We further guarantee the model's original capabilities by incorporating the original image $I$ as an additional input, compensating for any original visual details lost during the perceptual operations.

 Ultimately, SMSP generates an input tuple with $K+1$ images:

 where $\tilde{I_i}=\mathcal{P}_{(\lambda_i,s_i)}(I)$ denotes the $i$-th perceptually adjusted variant.
-By jointly feeding these images into MLLMs, SMSP enables the model to access and focus on the most informative variant, which aligns with the humans' ability of dynamically adjusting perception to understand different images.
+By jointly feeding these images into MLLMs, SMSP enables the model to access and focus on the most informative variant, which aligns with humans' ability to dynamically adjust perception for different images.